Goldman Sachs just made its first crypto hire to explore a potential bitcoin trading desk

 Justin Schmidt joined the New York-based investment bank as a vice president and head of digital asset markets in the firm’s securities division.
 The news was first reported by Tearsheet.
 A Goldman spokeswoman confirmed the hire to Business Insider.

-Schmidt will explore how Goldman could potentially dive deeper into the nascent market for digital currencies, including the possible launch of a cryptocurrency trading desk at Goldman.
+Schmidt will explore how Goldman could dive deeper into the nascent market for digital currencies, including the possible launch of a cryptocurrency trading desk at Goldman.
 He will not be trading anything at the bank, including crypto.

-Bloomberg News reported in December that the bank was getting ready to launch a crypto desk by the end of June, although it remains unclear if this timing is still on track.
+Bloomberg News reported in December that the bank was getting ready to launch a crypto desk by the end of June, though it remains unclear whether that timing is still on track.

 If Goldman does go ahead with a crypto trading desk, it would be the first major US bank to do so.
-Goldman already clears bitcoin futures for some clients, as does arch rival Morgan Stanley, while other banks like Citi and Bank of America have steered clear of the market.
+Goldman already clears bitcoin futures for some clients, as does its archrival Morgan Stanley, while other banks like Citi and Bank of America have steered clear of the market.

-Banks began to dip their toes into digital currencies world last year as the price of bitcoin soared to $20,000.
+Banks began to dip their toes into the digital-currencies world last year as the price of bitcoin soared to $20,000.

-“In response to client interest in various digital products, we are exploring how best to serve them in the space,” a Goldman spokeswoman told Business Insider in an e-mail.
+“In response to client interest in various digital products, we are exploring how best to serve them in the space,” a Goldman spokeswoman told Business Insider in an email.
 “At this point, we have not reached a conclusion on the scope of our digital asset offering.”

 Schmidt, a graduate of Massachusetts Institute of Technology, joins the investment bank from Seven Eight Capital, where he was a senior vice president.
-Previously, he was a portfolio manager at WorldQuant and vice president at Merrill Lynch.
+Previously, he was a portfolio manager at WorldQuant and a vice president at Merrill Lynch.